jundalisay/superb/content/en/superphysics/principles/chapter-07b.md

 # heading: "Consciousness is Binary as the Other Side of Existence"
 heading: "Chapter 7b"
 # date: "2019-07-21"
-date: 2020-12-22
+date: 2020-12-08
-image: /photos/physics/ai.jpg
+image: /photos/city.jpg
 description: "Consciousness is the perception of ideas and feelings"
-linkb: /superphysics/principles/chapter-08b
+linkb: /superphysics/principles/chapter-07
-linkbtext: "God"
+linkbtext: "Mind"
-linkf: /superphysics/principles/chapter-10
+linkf: /superphysics/principles/chapter-07c
-linkftext: "Superphysics"
+linkftext: "Operations of the Mind"
 author: Juan
 icon: /icons/sp.png
 aliases: